 One of the most overlooked yet highly critical parts of the drive-axle and steering assembly are the wheel bearings.
-Every wheel on your car is attached to a hub and inside this hub is a set of lubricated wheel bearings that allows your tires and wheels to spin freely without building up too much heat.
-They are engineered to last a very long time, however, eventually they will lose their lubricity, wear out, and need to be replaced.
+Every wheel on your car is attached to a hub and inside this hub is a set of lubricated wheel bearings that allow your tires and wheels to spin freely without building up too much heat.
+They are engineered to last a very long time, but eventually, they will lose their lubricity, wear out, and need to be replaced.
+They can even become loose from wear inside the wheel hub assembly.
 If they break entirely, it can cause a wheel/tire combination to fall off the car while at speed, leading to a very unsafe driving situation.

-Prior to 1997, most cars, trucks and SUV's manufactured and sold in the US had an inner and outer bearing on each wheel that is recommended to be serviced every 30,000 miles.
-As technology improved, newer vehicle were equipped with a "maintenance free" single wheel bearing that was designed to extend the life of wheel bearings without having to be serviced.
+Prior to 1997, most cars, trucks, and SUVs manufactured and sold in the US had an inner and outer bearing on each wheel that was recommended to be serviced every 30,000 miles.
+As technology improved, newer vehicles were equipped with a "maintenance free" single wheel bearing designed to extend the life of wheel bearings without having to be serviced.
 From time to time, these "indestructible" wheel bearings will wear out and need to be replaced before they break.

-There are a few warning signs that are rather simple to recognize indicating a wheel bearing is wearing out and needs to be replaced.
+Here are 4 warning signs that are rather simple to recognize and indicate a worn-out wheel bearing that needs to be replaced.

-It's very difficult to detect a failing wheel bearing as it does not happen very often and when they do wear out, it can happen rather quickly.
-However, one warning sign of a wearing out wheel bearing is a loud grinding or roaring sound that comes from the tire area of your car.
-This is caused by excess heat that has built up inside the wheel bearing and losing a lot of its lubricity.
-Essentially it's a metal-to-metal sound that you're hearing.
-It's also common that you'll hear this from one, specific wheel and not both sides at the same time.
-Like the above issue, if you notice this warning sign, contact a local ASE certified mechanic as soon as possible so they can diagnose the source of this sound and fix it before it becomes a safety issue.
+It's very difficult to detect a failing wheel bearing because it happens infrequently and when they do wear out, it can happen fast.
+That being said, one warning sign of a worn out wheel bearing is a loud grinding or roaring sound coming from the tire area of your car.
+This is caused by excess heat that has built up inside the wheel bearing and lost most of its lubricity.
+Essentially, it's a metal-to-metal sound you're hearing.
+It's also common that you'll hear this from one specific wheel and not both sides at the same time, indicating uneven wear.
+Like the above issue, if you notice this warning sign, contact an ASE certified mechanic as soon as possible so they can diagnose the source of this sound and fix it before it becomes a safety issue.

 Another common symptom with other mechanical problems in the drive and steering assembly, a vibration in the steering wheel can be caused by worn out wheel bearings.
-Unlike a tire balance problem that typically shows up at higher speeds, a vibration in the steering wheel thanks to a worn out wheel bearing will be noticed at slower speeds and progressively get worse as the vehicle accelerates.
+Unlike a tire balance problem that typically shows up at higher speeds, a vibration in the steering wheel due to a bad bearing will be noticed at slower speeds and progressively get worse as the vehicle accelerates.

-Additionally, if you notice that the vehicle has a hard time rolling while the clutch is depressed or the vehicle is in neutral gear, it can be caused by wheel bearings that are worn out, creating friction and could be failing.
+Additionally, if you notice the vehicle has a hard time rolling while the clutch is depressed or the vehicle is in neutral gear, it can be caused by wheel bearings that are worn out, creating friction, and could be failing.